Why Are Some Grow Lights Purple? 3 Key Reasons Why We Think You Should Avoid Them

 Given the hours we’d spent assembling these units by hand, we were pretty disheartened to see people going to these extents to ‘hide’ our products.
 It taught us however that purple light is just not a pleasant color to have in a living space.

-Purple vs White LED Grow Lights – A Better Option?
+Purple vs. White LED Grow Lights – A Better Option?

 Hopefully by now, it is clear why we do not recommend purple grow lights for small-scale at-home growers who are looking to set up a garden in their living space.